mikemcbride/dotfiles/README.md

 Got all that?
 Great.
 Run the install script below.
 It will do the following:
 - set your shell to fish
 - install [Homebrew](http://brew.sh) if you don't already have it, or run `brew update` if you do
-- install [Homebrew Cask](https://caskroom.github.io/) (again, if you already have it, this won't do anything)
 - install [Homebrew Bundle](https://github.com/Homebrew/homebrew-bundle) to make it easier to bulk install apps
 - clone this repo into  `~/src/dotfiles` and set up your fish configs
 - clone my [dotvim](https://github.com/mikemcbride/dotvim) repo into `~/src/dotvim` and set up an opinionated `.vimrc`
-- install a few packages that I have aliases or functions for that will throw errors when you try to source the `.zshrc`
+- install a few packages that I have aliases or functions for that will throw errors if you don't have them installed:
   - [z](http://github.com/rupa/z) - super fast way to jump around files/folders
   - [tree](http://brewformulas.org/tree) - linux `tree` command to show file structure
   - [trash-cli](http://github.com/sindresorhus/trash-cli) - a safer way to delete